March 4, 2016

-Seattle Yacht Club has chosen “Toys Ahoy!” for the theme of the 2014 Opening Day boating festivities on May 3, 2014.
-The Seattle community will see boats in full dress, as well as decorated and playful toys as they parade through the Montlake Cut.
+Seattle Yacht Club has chosen "A Great Escape" for the theme of the 2016 Opening Day Boating Festivities on May 7, 2016.
+The Seattle community will see boats in full dress, as well as decorated boats in theme-related regalia as they parade through the Montlake Cut.

-Seattle’s Opening Day is produced by countless volunteers and is open for participation to the entire Salish Sea community.
-The festivities begin with a celebration of our racing traditions with rowing competitions from local, regional and international athletes.
-The Windermere Cup - the highlight of the rowing competition – pits national/international schools against the University of Washington men's and women's crew.
+Seattle Yacht Club's Opening Day is organized by countless volunteers and is open for participation to the entire Salish Sea community.
+The festivities begin with a celebration of the Northwest traditions with rowing competitions from local, regional and international athletes.
+The Windermere Cup, started in 1986, is the highlight of the rowing competition which pits national/international crews against the University of Washington men's and women's crew.

-The celebration culminates with decorated vessels of all shapes and sizes - dinghies, aqua cars, wooden boats, sailboats, powerboats and yachts - decorated to illustrate the “Toys Ahoy!” theme.
-Boaters and landlubbers alike cheer on the crew races and watch the parade of dressed and decorated vessels that proceed through the Cut.
+The celebration culminates with decorated vessels of all shapes and sizes - dinghies, aqua cars, wooden boats, sailboats, powerboats and yachts - decorated to "A Great Escape" theme.
+This event is like no other Opening Day; where boaters and landlubbers alike can watch within yards of the passing vessels in the Cut.

-Seattle's nautical history goes back to 1792 when George Vancouver visited the area.
-Founded in 1892, Seattle Yacht Club has been instrumental in establishing boating traditions and hosting celebrations leading up to the legacy of what Opening Day is today.
+The tradition known as Seattle's Opening Day first started in 1913 with a parade and regatta in Elliott Bay.
+Since 1920, the celebration has been held in the Montlake Cut when Seattle Yacht Club moved its facilities to Portage Bay.
+Founded in 1892, the Seattle Yacht Club has been instrumental in establishing boating traditions and hosting events leading up to the legacy of what Opening Day is today.